Learning During Coop

 How do I assess my skills?

-Having reflected on the above definitions and before you go on placement, consider your current skill level and self-assess using the rating provided on the Pre-Placement assessment form.
+Having reflected on the above definitions and before you go on placement, consider your current skill level and self-assess using the rating provided on the Pre Coop Skills Assessment Form.
 For each skill, rate yourself on a scale of 1 to 4 and enter it in the appropriate column.

 1 = I have started but I need more practice to feel confident.